ConnectingEurope/eInvoicing-EN16931/README.md

 Invoke `mvn process-resources` after changes - it will regenerate the XSLTs from the source SCHs.
 Don't forget to update the license headers afterwards (see below).

+## Check if the examples files match the rules from the XSLTs

+Invoke `mvn valiate` after re-creating the XSLTs (see above).

 ## Update the license headers

 The template for the license header resides in the file `templates/license-template.txt`.